nmccooey/etch-a-sketch-pro/README.md

 User is able to:
   - Add and remove grid lines
   - Adjust hue
-  - Adjust saturation
+  - Adjust opacity
-  - Delete and create a new canvas with a specific grid size
+  - Create a new canvas with a specific grid size
+  - Download a PNG picture of their creation
-  - Change pencil color
+  - Change pencil color including randomized rainbow

+Libraries used:
+- Materialize CSS
+- Html2Canvas.js
-  - Undo/Redo changes
+- Canvas2Image.js

-Made with Materialize CSS.